For best prices and early deliveries, WhatsApp us at. 918488070070

 Celebrations often begin with Kasamdry, the engagement ceremony.
 This marks the formal announcement of the upcoming union between the two families.
 Before the actual wedding day, a lively pre-wedding reception called Wanvun is held.
 This is an opportunity for the bride and groom’s families to come together and celebrate through traditional songs, dances, and music.

 Another one of the key rituals observed before the wedding day is the Devagon, a pooja held at the homes of both the bride and the groom.
 It serves as an important step in sanctifying the upcoming nuptials, with the family elders taking the lead in performing the religious rituals.
+Other pre-wedding customs include Maenziraat, a turmeric and music-filled ritual, and Krool Kharun, a decorative tradition preparing homes for the festivities.

 The highlight of the wedding festivities is the Lagan, or the wedding ceremony itself.
 Performed according to traditional Hindu rituals, the Lagan is an event full of symbolic gestures that unite the couple.
+The Baraat involves the groom’s joyful procession with music and dance to the wedding venue.

 Following the main ceremony, a post-wedding reception known as Ghar Atchum is held, traditionally at the groom’s house.
 This is a joyous occasion where the bride is formally welcomed into her new family.
 The reception is usually marked by dancing, music, and a feast of delectable Kashmiri dishes.
 It signifies the official integration of the bride into her new home, where the families come together once more to mark the beginning of this new chapter.